 John Lehman is the founder and original publisher of Rosebud, a national magazine of short stories, poetry and illustration for people who enjoy good writing.

-Allison Slavick lives near Cable, Wisconsin, where she works as a consultant to nonprofit organizations.
+Allison Slavick lives near Cable, Wisconsin, where she works as a consultant to nonprofit organizations, especially museums, around the country.
 She is a mountain bike and cross country ski racer and berry picker.
 Her short fiction has been published in Storyglossia, and won the H.E.
-Francis/Ruth Hindman Foundation Short Story Contest.
+Francis/Ruth Hindman Foundation Short Story Award.

 1922 University Avenue